apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 .. index::
   Snapshot CRConfig

-.. _rl-snapshot-crconfig:
+.. _tp-snapshot-crconfig:

 Snapshot CRConfig
 ^^^^^^^^^^^^^^^^^

 Every 60 seconds Traffic Monitor will check with Traffic Ops to see if a new CRConfig snapshot exists; Traffic Monitor polls Traffic Ops for a new CRConfig, and Traffic Router polls Traffic Monitor for the same file.
 This is necessary to ensure that Traffic Monitor sees configuration changes first, which helps to ensure that the health and state of caches and delivery services propagates properly to Traffic Router.
-See :ref:`rl-ccr-profile` for more information on the CRConfig file.
+See :ref:`tp-ccr-profile` for more information on the CRConfig file.

 To create a new snapshot, use the *Tools > Snapshot CRConfig* menu: